ekkulehto/glass-mug-classifier/README.md

 ### ⚠️ Important Note on Functionality

-This repository is intended as a portfolio piece and is **not runnable out-of-the-box**.
-The entire backend is secured with a **Microsoft Entra ID** tenant configured to grant access **only to the developer's user account**.
+This repository is intended as a portfolio piece and is **not runnable out of the box**.
+The backend is secured with **Microsoft Entra ID** and configured to grant access **only to the developer's account**.
 This is a deliberate security measure to protect cloud resources and API keys.

-The entire backend infrastructure is secured using **Microsoft Entra ID**, which has been configured to **only permit access for the developer's specific user account**.
-This was a deliberate design choice to protect the cloud resources and API keys.

 Consequently, if you run the application locally, you will be able to see the UI, but any action that requires backend communication (i.e., logging in and submitting a photo for classification) **will result in an authentication failure**.